Andon-Li/DB-Team-Project-Phase-2/README.md

 - Four fields for search criteria: Listing Title, Seller, Category, Minimum Rating.

 These are AND criteria.
 Only show listings that satisfy all criteria.
+Require the user to fill out at least one criteria

 ### /search?term=ABCD&seller=ABCD&category=ABCD&rating=1.23
 -